ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 Remember when you had to fill out long forms and visit embassies to get a visa?
 ETIAS is here to change all that.

-Unlike traditional visas, you can apply for ETIAS online in just a few minutes.
+Unlike traditional visas, you can apply for an ETIAS online in just a few minutes.
 No need to make appointments or send your passport away.

 Another big difference is its validity.
-Once you get ETIAS approval, it is good for three years or until your passport expires, whichever comes first.
+Once you get an ETIAS approval, it is good for three years or until your passport expires, whichever comes first.

 That means you can take multiple trips to Europe without having to apply again each time.

-Who needs ETIAS?
+Who Needs ETIAS?

 If you’re from the UK, Brexit has changed the game for you.
 British citizens now need to use ETIAS when traveling to the Schengen Area for short stays.
 This is a big change from the previous system where Brits could travel freely in Europe.